haxsaw/actuator-docs/source/manual/namespace-basic.rst

 ----------------------------------

 This is when a component in a model needs to refer to another component of the same model, such as shown above when the Subnet resource needed to refer to the VPC resource.
-It isn't possible make model references for these kind of relationships, because they require a model class to create a model reference, but you can't use a model class while you are defining it.
-So the *only* way to make relationships between components of the same model class is to use context expressions.
+It isn't possible even create a model references for these kinds of relationships: because it requires a model class to create a model reference, you can't create a model reference involving a model class that you are in the midst of defining.
+So the **only** way to make relationships between components of the same model class is to use context expressions.

 Modeling inter-model relationships
 ----------------------------------

 This one is a bit more subtle.
-Using model references to identify relationships between components of different models, for instance to identify the host_ref for a role in an infrastructure model, has the benefit of clarity; you name the actual infra model class, and refer to the desired modeling attribute directly.
+Using model references to identify relationships between components of different models, for instance to identify the host_ref for a Role in an infrastructure model, has the benefit of clarity; you name the actual infra model class, and refer to the desired modeling attribute directly.
 Such references not only read better than the equivalent context expression, but you can often rely on the completion help from your IDE when authoring the model in the first place.